 Q: I am an owner in a condo association where I have lived for 10 years.
 We had a board that did a fantastic job.
-The directors held meetings four times a year, completed many improvements and were always active.
-They were hard-working and dedicated, but they grew tired of the beating their heads against a wall for owners who did not appreciate the effort.
+The directors held meetings four times a year, completed many improvements, and were always active.
+They were hard-working and dedicated, but they grew tired of beating their heads against a wall for owners who did not appreciate the effort.

 Now those who complained have the opportunity to run for the board, but we have no volunteers.

 What happens when an association does not have a board?
 Will the state take over?
 I am very concerned.